 A book’s spine is the center of the cover, the narrow (or wide) edge where the pages are bound.
 There are a lot of different ways to bind a book.
-For our purposes, we’re going to focus on perfect bound books because it’s one of the most commonly used binding methods.
+For our purposes, we’re going to focus on Paperback books (also called perfect bound books) because it’s one of the most commonly used binding methods.

 Perfect binding involves milling the spine edge of the pages to create a series of notches.
-Then glue is rolled over the spine edge and the book block is pressed into the cover until the glue sets.
+Then the printers roll glue over the spine edge and press the book block into the cover until the glue sets.
 This glued edge becomes the book’s spine.

-Your book’s spine is one of the basic parts of a book that can be tricky to design correctly.
+Your book’s spine can be tricky to design correctly.
+While the front and back cover is a standard size based on your book’s trim size, the spine will vary in size based on the number of pages in your book.
 Even though your book cover has three distinct parts (the front cover, the spine, and the back cover) you need to design the cover as a single, complete file.
 Here’s a look at a standard, US Trade cover template:

-We’re going to break this template down a bit and understand how to build your eye catching book cover.
+We’re going to break this template down a bit and understand how to build your eye-catching custom book cover.
 Let’s start with the basic trimming margins.

 Books, you may have noticed, are incredibly uniform.
-Printers achieve this by printing the pages over-sized, then trimming every page to the exact size.
-The stack of pages, often called a book-block, can be cut down precisely to get the clean finish.
+Printers achieve this by printing the pages oversized, then trimming every page to the exact same size.
+The stack of pages, called a book block, is cut down precisely to get that clean finish.

-For most book interiors, this is minor because the pages are white or cream and the contents (your story) is no where near the edge of the page.
+For most book interiors, this is minor because the pages are white or cream and the contents (your story) are nowhere near the edge of the page.

-Covers are very different.
+Covers are different.
 Your cover is going to have art/ink right up to the edge.
-Which means you’ll need to be careful to plan out your cover with no important content in the TRIM / BLEED AREA as shown in our book cover template.
+This means you’ll need to be careful to plan out your cover with no important content in the TRIM / BLEED AREA as shown in our book cover template.